How to Make Stopwatch in React

 Setting up Display Component

-In this component, we have to set up our display for timer.
-Here in return(), we have added a function call h(), in this function we have just check where hour (here ‘h’) is 0 or not, if yes then we will not show hour in our timer.
+In this component, we have to set up our display for the timer.
+Here in return(), we have added a function called h(), in this function, we have just checked whether the hour (here ‘h’) is 0 or not, if yes then we will not show the hour in our timer.
 If h is greater than 0 then we will show hour and return as span.

-Then we have added 3 span tags for minute, millisecond and for second. in all these span, we have added functionality to add a 0 before the actual timer if any of these time is below 10.
-Here we have used props to get the values from App.js component, and the changes made in App component directly reflect on here.
+Then we added 3 span tags for a minute, millisecond, and for second. in all these span, we have added functionality to add a 0 before the actual timer if any of these times is below 10.
+Here we have used props to get the values from the App.js component, and the changes made in the App component are directly reflected here.

 import React from 'react';